 Sunshine Heart’s C-Pulse® Heart Assist System is an innovative approach to assist the heart’s function, not replace it, and may be implanted using a minimally invasive surgical approach.
 The C-Pulse Heart Assist System is designed to treat clinical symptoms associated with Class III and ambulatory Class IV heart failure, sometimes also referred to as moderate and severe failure.
 Patients associated with Class III and ambulatory Class IV heart failure are typically unable to engage in normal activities, compromising their quality of life.

-The C-Pulse System leverages the concept of balloon counterpulsation technology to assist the heart by reducing the workload of the left ventricle.
-During inflation of the balloon, blood flow is increased to the coronary arteries, thereby providing additional oxygen which is vital to a failing heart.
+The C-Pulse System leverages the concept of counterpulsation technology to assist the heart by reducing the workload of the left ventricle.
+During inflation of the cuff, blood flow is increased to the coronary arteries, thereby providing additional oxygen which is vital to a failing heart.
 During deflation, the workload, or pumping required by the left heart is reduced.
-The balloon inflation and deflation is synchronized to the patient’s natural heartbeat via ECG sensing lead.
+The cuff inflation and deflation is synchronized to the patient’s natural heartbeat via ECG sensing lead.

 Potential benefits of the technology include increased cardiac function, enhanced mobility and improved quality of life.
 Physicians have commented that patients experience symptomatic relief almost immediately after device placement.